Whitman Sisters: History

 Researcher Nadine George-Graves wrote that the sisters were the highest paid act in the Vaudeville circuit.
 While they claimed to have performed in England for King George V, George-Graves was not able to find evidence to support this.
 She wrote that "Many other actors started or advanced their careers with the Whitman Sisters' company.
 People of all races enjoyed their show.
 Even after Vaudeville was no longer in its prime, they continued to perform in theaters and churches around the nation and were admired by all types of audience members."

 According to George-Graves, a typical show during their period of greatest popularity, from about 1909 to 1920, included "jubilee songs and coon shouts, cakewalks and breakdowns, comedians, midgets, cross-dressers, beautiful dancing girls, pickaninnies, a jazz band."
-Other notable performers in the company at various times included Leonard Reed, Willie Bryant, Jeni Le Gon, Count Basie, Lonnie Johnson, and Bill Robinson.
+Other notable performers in the company at various times included Leonard Reed, Willie Bryant, Jeni Le Gon, Count Basie, Lonnie Johnson, Princess Wee Wee and Bill Robinson.

 George-Graves wrote:Mabel handled all the bookings, Essie designed and executed costumes, Alberta composed music, and Alice, having won cakewalk contests from a child, was billed at the star dancer.
 Their fast-paced shows, based on a variety format of songs, dances and comedy skits, included a chorus line and jazz band.
 Alberta cut her hair short, dressed as a man, and excelled as a male impersonator.
 A singer and flash dancer, "Bert" topped her Strut with high-kicking legomania.
 Alice was the star of the show and billed as the "Queen of Taps," enhancing such popular dances as Ballin' the Jack, Walkin' the Dog, and the Shim-Sham-Shimmy with clear and clean tapping.
 She was considered the best female tap dancer in the 1920s.